sarahlz01/GrokResearch/README.md

 Notes

 - The grok_sqlit3 database is never wiped clean before each run.
-It's updated each time, so for testing, delete the sqlite file and run the test
+It's updated each time, so for testing, delete the sqlite file and the JSON file and run the test
+- Change the backoff time depending on if you're a paid or free user of twitterapi.io
+- Refer to line 23 of format_objects.py.
+Change `parts = [f"from:{handle}","to:taka_i_32", "filter:replies"]` to `parts = [f"from:{handle}", "filter:replies"]`
+- Change the query date located in the main function where run_streaming is called